Employment

 - Serve as an additional lead counselor as needed, actively engaging with campers through participation in and supervision of camp activities.

-- Complete other tasks as deemed appropriate by administration.
+- Complete other tasks as deemed appropriate by the administration.

 Knowledge, Skills, and Abilities: